IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

   Enterprise device:
   : A device
- that falls under the access control domain of centrally managed authority.
-A personal device (bring your own device (BYOD)) may temporarily be considered an enterprise device when it is used to access resources controlled by the centrally managed authority.
+ that falls under the access control domain of centrally managed authority (enterprise administrator, typically).
+  (BYOD)) may temporarily be considered an enterprise device when it is used to access resources controlled by the centrally managed authority.